-ICE Group is the world’s leading manufacturer of specialty biliary acid products including ursodeoxycholic acid (UDCA) – an active pharmaceutical ingredient (API) used in the manufacture of drugs to treat liver and other gastroenterological diseases.
+ICE Pharma is the world’s leading manufacturer of specialty biliary acid products including ursodeoxycholic acid (UDCA) – an active pharmaceutical ingredient (API) used in the manufacture of drugs to treat liver and other gastroenterological diseases.
 Headquartered in Northern Italy, the company sources natural (predominantly animal based) ingredients around the world and converts it into pharma-grade specialty ingredients for large pharmaceutical clients.

 The company achieved total revenues of c.€225million in 2020 and employs more than 1,200 people across its main production centers in Italy, India and Brazil, and New Zealand, as well as satellite sites throughout Europe, the Americas, Asia.

-Established in 1949 by the Bartoli family, ICE Group had achieved strong global market presence by the time of Advent’s buyout in September 2019.
+Established in 1949 by the Bartoli family, ICE Pharma had achieved strong global market presence by the time of Advent’s buyout in September 2019.
 The company operates an integrated business model, with a presence across the vertical value chain from the collection of raw materials to processing and sales to a global customer base.

 Advent saw in ICE an opportunity to enter an attractive market that straddles pharmaceuticals and chemicals, two sectors in which Advent has long experience.
 Underlying market growth is driven by the increasing prevalence of liver and other gastro conditions caused by ageing populations and other lifestyle factors.